MayankKharbanda/random_number_testing_module/README.md

 # Random Numbers Testing Module

-This module is created as part of masters thesis, worked jointly at DRDO, IIIT Delhi and University of Delhi.
+This module is created as part of masters thesis at IIIT Delhi and University of Delhi.
 Parts of code are from [Randomness Statistics Batteries](https://github.com/crocs-muni/rtt-statistical-batteries).

 ## Installation